Rowan Blanchard Just Perfectly Explained Intersectional Feminism

 But, as Blanchard points out, it’s a little more nuanced than that, and not digging deeper is doing a further disservice to the voices that are often left out of these conversations.

 Because of this discovery, Blanchard’s definition of feminism has broadened.
-It’s not just working towards equality between men and women, but also “undoing patriarchal structures against marginalised people.”
-She stresses that when we talk about women, we must include women of colour, as well as those who are LGBTQ and disabled.
+It’s not just working towards equality between men and women, but also “undoing patriarchal structures against marginalized people.”
+She stresses that when we talk about women, we must include women of color, as well as those who are LGBTQ and disabled.

 This is such an excellent and important message for Blanchard to spread, but she refuses to believe she has all the answers.
 “To say that I know everything about feminism would be the biggest lie!” she concludes.
 “It’s such a learning process and so much of it is listening.”